-8. What random selection did your tutorial make? (enter this bit, and ONLY this bit, on the Wattle tutorial question) 9.
+- 8. What random selection did your group make? - 9.
 What type of person is most likely to consume this selection?

-10. What types of people are less likely to consume this selection?
-11. If you were going to study this population of consumers, what types of survey would you chose and what questions would you ask?
-12. Would it matter when or where you conduct your survey?
-13. Could you generalise from your imaginary results to the consumers of the other options on your chosen list?
+- 10. What types of people are less likely to consume this selection? - 11.
+If you were going to study this population of consumers, what types of survey would you chose and what questions would you ask? - 12.
+Would it matter when or where you conduct your survey? - 13.
+Could you generalise from your imaginary results to the consumers of the other options on your chosen list?